Getting your Food Worker Card is as easy as 1, 2, 3...

 |Where is the Class?

 ||The class is held at the Benton-Franklin Health District, Environmental Health Office, 7102 w Okanogan pl Kennewick Wa 99336 |

 ||Yes.
 There is a 32-question multiple-choice test.
 You may not use notes, books, or other people while you are taking the test.
 You may miss up to six questions and still pass the test. |

 ||Parking and class-size are very limited.
 Allow extra time so that you will not be excluded from class (we recommend arriving in the office at least 10 minutes before class starts). |

 |What About Other Options?

-- We offer the class in Spanish twice a month.
+- We offer the class in Spanish once a month.

 - Duplicate cards can be printed for cards issued in Benton and Franklin Counties.
 The fee for a duplicate card is $5.